MSDN-WhiteKnight/CilBrowser/README.md

 ## Server mode

 CIL Browser supports rendering web pages dynamically on local HTTP endpoint instead of generating a static website; this functionality is referred to as *server mode*.
 To run app in server mode, do not specify `--output` option.
-Server mode is only supported when input path points to an assembly file.
 When invoked in server mode, CIL Browser listens on HTTP endpoint and renders webpages so you can open them in your web browser.
 To stop web server, press E in console window.
 By default, server listens on `http://localhost:8080/CilBrowser/` URL.
 To customize the URL, use `--host` and `--prefix` options.

 **NOTE:** On Windows, if you choose actual external IP interface instead of localhost, you must have appropriate permissions to listen on it.
 For more information, see [Configuring namespace reservations](https://learn.microsoft.com/en-us/dotnet/framework/wcf/feature-details/configuring-http-and-https#configuring-namespace-reservations) in Windows documentation.